 Look for signs like:

-- Saying “I’m fine” when they’re not.
+- Saying “I’m fine” when they are not.

-- Sleeping too much or not enough.
+- Sleeping too much or too little.

 Find Depression Treatment in Atlanta Today